Are you interested in data modeling maturity?

 Data modeling sub-capability and its dimensions

-The data modeling is one of the five sub-capabilities of the ‘Orange’ model of data management that is explained in Data Management Maturity 101: What is a data management maturity assessment and why does a company need it?.
-The overview of the model is showed in Figure 1.
+Data modeling is one of the five sub-capabilities of the ‘Orange’ model of data management that is explained in Data Management Maturity 101: What is a data management maturity assessment and why does a company need it?
+The overview of the model is shown in Figure 1.

-According to DAMA Dictionary, data modeling is a business capability that delivers data models ‘[…] a) to define and analyse data requirements, b) design logical and physical structures that support these requirements, and c) define business and technical meta-data’ (The DAMA Dictionary of Data Management, Second Edition: Technics Publications, 2011, p.81).
+According to DAMA Dictionary, data modeling is a business capability that delivers data models ‘[…] a) to define and analyze data requirements, b) design logical and physical structures that support these requirements, and c) define business and technical meta-data (The DAMA Dictionary of Data Management, Second Edition: Technics Publications, 2011, p.81).

 The following dimensions enable a (sub) capability: role, process, data (input and output), and tools.
-In Figure 2, each dimension of the data management framework sub-capability is described in detail.
+In Figure 2, each dimension of the data modeling sub-capability is described in detail.

 It is worth mentioning that data modeling has been recognized as a separate sub-capability by DAMA-DMBOK2.
 There is a big misalignment between DAMA publications and TOGAF9.2.
 All activities and deliverables of data modeling specified in DAMA-DMBOK2 remain within the area of information systems architecture according to TOGAF9.2.